So, you’ve got great business ideas

 Step 5: Definition

 You’ve gotten pretty far.
-If your idea has made it through all the previous steps, you really might be onto something.
+If your new business idea has made it through all the previous steps, you really might be onto something.
 Let yourself get excited for five minutes.
 Then come back to reality; you still only have an idea… if you think ideas have value, try and sell your idea to someone.
 How do you turn that idea into a product?

 DON’T power up Photoshop and start designing the product of your dreams.
 There’s one more lean step to take before you do that; creating a mockup.